 - The smaller muscle group: around 3 to 7 total sets in a week

-Remember that before following any of these splits, consider your experience level and consult your gym instructor.
+Before following these splits, consider your experience level and consult your gym instructor.

 Step 4: Determine the workout intensity and rep range